µ | N

 The Poisson Distribution

 The Poisson distribution is a special case of the binomial distribution that applies where the phenomenon under study occurs as rare, discrete events (count data).
 The characteristic statistical property of a Poisson distribution is that the variance equals the mean (σ2 = µ).
-For a Poisson-distributed process, the probability P of observing Y events given a mean = u is
+For a Poisson-distributed process, the probability P of observing Y events given a mean of u is

 P(Y,u) = e-u uY / Y!